 - Experience — experienced suppliers tend to have persisted because they offer good products and services.
 You can expect to get good quality timber from a business with many decades of experience.

 - Knowledge — knowledgeable suppliers will be able to identify good timber from bad timber, and only allow the former into their supply.
 Choose a supplier that demonstrates great knowledge, perhaps with an abundance of information or resources on their website.

 Hitchcock & King has been a leading builders merchants for over 40 years — and it’s no surprise why.
 With a strong reputation and a wealth of knowledge, we have cemented ourselves as one of the most reputable builders merchants in London.
-Available with same-day delivery or next-day delivery, we offer a comprehensive range of building supplies, perfect for commercial and domestic products.
+Available with fast, reliable delivery, we offer a comprehensive range of building supplies, perfect for commercial and domestic products.
 Find high-quality timber and more in London with Hitchcock & King.